apollographql/apollo-server/docs/source/integrations/plugins.md

     GraphQLRequestContext<TContext>,
     'metrics' | 'source' | 'document' | 'operationName' | 'operation' | 'logger'
   >,
-): (err?: Error) => void | void;
+): Promise<GraphQLRequestExecutionListener | void>;
 ```

-`executionDidStart` may return an ["end hook"](#end-hooks) function.
-Alternatively, it may return an object with one or both of the methods `executionDidEnd` and `willResolveField`.  `executionDidEnd` is treated identically to an end hook: it is called after execution with any errors that occurred. `willResolveField` is documented in the next section.
+`executionDidStart` may return an object with one or both of the methods `executionDidEnd` and `willResolveField`.  `executionDidEnd` is treated like an end hook: it is called after execution with any errors that occurred. `willResolveField` is documented in the next section.
+(In Apollo Server 2, `executionDidStart` could return also return an end hook directly.)

 ### `willResolveField`